 How to Find HOA Regulations in Florida

-The documents governing an HOA are not available to the public in Florida.
-HOA governing documents are only available upon request by members and must be recorded in the official records of the county to be enforced.
+In Florida, the documents that govern an HOA are not available to the public.
+Instead, these documents are available to members only upon request and must be recorded in the official county records to be enforceable [1].
+Usually, the HOA must make these records available within 10 business days of a written request.

 HOA Powers in Florida

-- Regulate modifications or improvements to individual properties (mostly when visible from outside the parcel)
+- regulating exterior changes or improvements to homes when visible from outside the parcel [16] [17].

 Can an HOA Impose Fines on a Homeowner in Florida?